 Read our full Plecostomus care guide.

 Although Cory catfish are peaceful, they are equipped with armored scales and often venomous barbs.
 These weapons are primarily used for defense to help keep from being eaten, but caution should be observed while cleaning your aquarium.
-Cory catfish are also very tolerant of
+Cory catfish are also very tolerant of most all other fish species.
+Best Cory Catfish Food Reviewed.

 A neat fact about the Zebrafish is that it was the first specimen to be genetically modified.
 This genetic modification has now made the Zebrafish better known as Glofish, because of the fluorescent glow they emit.
 They come in awesome color combinations like neon pink, green, and blue, but it is not recommended to house the Glofish variety with Bettas, as brighter colored fish tend to cause Betta fish to become aggressive.